Sheffield Wednesday 3-1 Swansea City: watch Dom Homson’s verdict of Steve Bruce’s first home win

 It was the first of three successive home matches for the Owls, with Brentford and Sheffield United on the horizon for the Owls.

-Watch the video for our reporter Dom Homson’s verdict of the match...
+Watch the video for our reporter Dom Howson’s verdict of the match...